vfarcic/devops24/manuscript/06-jenkins-setup.md

 We can ignore the failures from the `local` and `chartmusesum` repositories.
 They are still configured in our local Helm even though they're not currently running.

-The important part of the output are the last entries showing that Helm downloaded `jenkins` from the official repository.
+The important parts of the output are the last entries showing that Helm downloaded `jenkins` from the official repository.
 We can confirm that further by listing the files in the `helm/jenkins/charts` directory.

 ```bash
 ls -1 helm/jenkins/charts